 \subsection{Overall Comparison with Existing Methods}

-Following the ablation study, the ESTformer is considered a one-stage approach, and the ESTformer+Deep-CNN is considered a two-stage approach.
-From this aspect, we compare the existing state-of-the-art EEG SR methods.
-The ESTformer is compared with the SI and the EEG-GAN, while the ESTformer+Deep-CNN is compared with the AN+Deep-CNN and SI+Deep-EEGSR \cite{tangDeepEEGSuperresolution2023}.
+Following the ablation study, ESTformer is considered a one-stage approach and ESTformer+Deep-CNN is considered a two-stage approach.
+From this perspective, we compared existing state-of-the-art EEG SR methods.
+ESTformer was compared with SI and EEGSR-GAN, whereas ESTformer+Deep-CNN was compared with AN+Deep-CNN and SI+Deep-EEGSR \cite{tangDeepEEGSuperresolution2023}.

-\textbf{Table \ref{tab:SOTA-MI}} and \textbf{Table \ref{tab:SOTA-SEED}} present the results in the MI and the SEED, respectively.
-In these two datasets, the proposed ESTformer shows significant improvement in one-stage approaches, while the ESTformer+Deep-CNN can also outperform the state-of-the-art method in two-stage approaches.
-The AN+Deep-CNN \cite{hanFeasibilityStudyEEG2018} outperforms the EEG-GAN in the MI, whereas EEG-GAN achieves competitive results with AN+Deep-CNN \cite{hanFeasibilityStudyEEG2018} in the SEED.
-This finding indicates that modeling challenging data in an end-to-end manner may be a better choice, conforming to the notable performance of the ESTformer compared to SI+Deep-EEGSR \cite{tangDeepEEGSuperresolution2023} in the SEED.
-All in all, these results indicate that the Transformer-based ESTformer can effectively and efficiently model challenging data.
+\textbf{Table \ref{tab:SOTA-MI}} and \textbf{Table \ref{tab:SOTA-SEED}} present the results in the MI/MM and the SEED, respectively.
+In these two datasets, the proposed ESTformer shows a significant improvement in one-stage approaches, whereas ESTformer+Deep-CNN can also outperform the state-of-the-art method in two-stage approaches.
+AN+Deep-CNN \cite{hanFeasibilityStudyEEG2018} outperforms EEGSR-GAN in MI/MM, whereas EEGSR-GAN achieves competitive results with AN+Deep-CNN \cite{hanFeasibilityStudyEEG2018} in SEED.
+This finding indicates that modelling challenging data in an end-to-end manner may be a better choice, conforming to the notable performance of ESTformer compared with SI+Deep-EEGSR \cite{tangDeepEEGSuperresolution2023} in the SEED.
+Overall, these results indicate that the transformer-based ESTformer can effectively and efficiently model challenging data.